Ultra-processed food linked to early death

 Those who ate the most ultra-processed food were also more likely to have other unhealthy behaviours, such as smoking, which the researchers tried to account for.

-But Kevin McConway, a professor of statistics at The Open University, said: “One can’t be sure that everything relevant was allowed for.
+But there’s no guarantee everything relevant was covered, says Kevin McConway, a professor of statistics at The Open University.

 “These studies do increase my confidence that there’s something real behind these associations – but I’m still far from sure.”